GBT55/GBT55/README.md

 Here are some ideas to get you started:
 -->

 - 👋 Hi, I’m @GBT55 (Guillermo Barroso)
-- 👀 I’m interested in IaC
-- 🌱 I’m currently learning the HCP stack and Go.
-- 😎 I'm currently working on DevOps.
+- 😎 I'm working as a DevOps / Platform Engineer
+- 🌱 Currently working with the Hashicorp Stack
+- 🐹 Also learning Golang!
 - 📫 To reach me, you can mail me at **barrosoguillermo55@gmail.com** and/or at my LinkedIn **[Guillermo Barroso](https://www.linkedin.com/in/guillermobarroso/)**

----